Table of Contents

 Depending upon the health condition you are possessing or the information your doctor needs, you may undergo several types of echocardiograms.
 An echocardiogram is mainly classified into:

-Transthoracic Echocardiogram is the most commonly used type.
+Transthoracic Echocardiogram is the most common type of Echocardiodiagram.
 During a TTE, your medical expert uses a small device called a transducer.
-The transducer is moved to different parts of the chest to obtain a clear picture of the heart your health expert uses a transducer.
+To obtain a clear picture of the heart your health expert uses a transducer.

 A transesophageal Echocardiogram is a type of echocardiogram that provides a more clear image of your heart.
 Your health expert may also advise this medical procedure if it is difficult to obtain an image of the heart with a normal echocardiogram,

-Ultrasound images of your heart are taken when you are at rest.
-Then your medical expert advises you to undergo a physical activity and again an ultrasound image is taken and compared with the previous one.
-If you are not able to exercise, then an injection is given which boosts your heartbeat.
+It takes ultrasound images of your heart.
+Then your medical expert tells you to undergo physical activity.
+Again an ultrasound image is captured and compared with the previous one.
+If you are not able to exercise, then your doctor will prescribe an injection to boost your heartbeat.

 A chest X-Ray, also known as a radiograph is focused beams of radiation.
 The pictures obtained from the procedure look like a negative image of a black and white photograph.

-Your health expert will advise you to undergo a chest x-ray if you are possessing or having the signs of the following conditions such as:
+Your health expert will advise you to undergo a chest x-ray if you are possessing or have the signs of the following conditions such as:

 For your life beat to go on, you need a healthy heart.
-It is always advised to consult a cardiologist if you have any issues or doubts related to your heart health.
+You should consult a cardiologist if you have any issues or doubts related to your heart health.